spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 pattern emerge for some packages.
 For example, you may find yourself writing an :code:`install()` method that invokes: :code:`configure`, :code:`cmake`, :code:`make`, :code:`make install`.
-You may also find yourself writing :code:`"prefix=" + prefix` as an argument to configure or cmake.
+You may also find yourself writing :code:`"prefix=" + prefix` as an argument to :code:`configure` or :code:`cmake`.
 Rather than having you repeat these lines for all packages, Spack has classes that can take care of these patterns.
 In addition, these package files allow for finer grained control of these build systems.
 In this section, we will describe each build system and give examples on how these can be manipulated to install a package.

 -----------------------
 Package class Hierarchy
 -----------------------

 .. graphviz::

-    digraph {
+    digraph G {

-        {Package, MakefilePackage, AutotoolsPackage, CMakePackage, PythonPackage, RPackage} -> PackageBaseClass }
+        node [
+            shape = "record"
+        ]
+        edge [
+            arrowhead = "empty"
+        ]

+        PackageBase -> Package [dir=back]
+        PackageBase -> MakefilePackage [dir=back]
+        PackageBase -> AutotoolsPackage [dir=back]
+        PackageBase -> CMakePackage [dir=back]
+        PackageBase -> PythonPackage [dir=back]
+    }

 The above diagram gives a high level view of the class hierarchy and how each